-- Console log (INSTRUCTIONS) - Description of the type of fault (pictures of the fault message are good!) - Picture of the Utilities > Temperature Chart showing the fault. - Description of what you have tried so far, so we don't duplicate effort. - Brief description of when the fault happens during operation (during heatup, during beginning-of-print sequence, early in a print, randomly later in a print).
+- Console text (pictures are fine) - Description of the type of fault (pictures of the fault message are good!) - Picture of the temperature plot showing the fault, if you're using the network interface. - Description of what you have tried so far, so we don't duplicate effort. - Brief description of when the fault happens during operation (during heatup, during beginning-of-print sequence, early in a print, randomly later in a print).